arthijayaraman-lab/crease_ga/docs/casestudy2.rst

 Step 4:	Incorporating the Surrogate ML Model within the Genetic Algorithm (GA) Optimization Loop to Complete CREASE-2D Workflow
 -------------------------------------------------------------------------------------------------------------------------------
 The final step in the CREASE-2D implementation is to put together the predictive capacity and the speed of the surrogate ML model within the GA optimization loop.
 Consequently, the 6 structural features are represented as 6 corresponding "genes", which are additionally normalized to the interval 0-1.
-The input to the GA is an *in silico* "experimental" 2D scattering profile (:math:`I_exp(q,\theta)`), which is compared to the ML predicted "computed" 2D scattering profile (:math:`I_comp(q,\theta)`).
+The input to the GA is an *in silico* "experimental" 2D scattering profile (:math:`I_{exp}(q,\theta)`), which is compared to the ML predicted or "computed" 2D scattering profile (:math:`I_{comp}(q,\theta)`).

 .. figure:: case_study_2_files/Figure5_Step4.png
    :class: with-border